Original Card Games by David Parlett

 Play

 Dealer's left-hand neighbour starts by playing the top two cards from their stack face up to the table and announcing their total face value.
 (For example, play 6 and announce "six", then 8 and announce "fourteen".)
-Thereafter each in turn plays the top card of their stack to the previously played card and announces the total they make so far.
-For this purpose
+This starts the trick off.
+After that, you each in turn play the top card of your stack to the trick and announce the total they make so far.
+For this purpose -

 a Jack counts exactly the same as the preceding card, if any; otherwise zero.
-(If it's a King, Queen or Joker, then so is the Jack.
+(If the preceding card is a King, Queen or Joker, then so is the Jack.

-Finally, if you play a red card that would bring the count to 22 or more, you may subtract its value instead of adding it.
-This also applies to a Jack, if it's red.
+Finally, if you play a red card that raises the count to 22 or more, you must subtract its value instead of adding it.
+(The colour of a Jack is irrelevant - it assumes the same colour as well as the same value of the preceding card.)
 You may not subtract if you can add without busting.

-The series continues until one player either busts, chickens out, or brings the count to exactly 21.
+The series continues until one player either busts, chickens out, or wins the trick by making the total exactly 21.

 Busting